-Given the size, range and diversity of the stock of the European eel, it is not yet possible to properly set overall Total Allowable Catch, Sustainable Yield or Catch Quotas, though it may be possible in individual fisheries where data are reliable.
+Given the size, range and diversity of the fisheries of the European eel, it is not possible to assign marine fisheries management terms, e.g. Total Allowable Catch or Sustainable Yield.
 Fisheries scientists have applied quotas to regulate fishing catches in France.